cei1489k1r9/base-chat/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+app.component navbar where users sign in

+a. signup.component where users sign up for username

+b. login.component where users will get authenticated

+c. chatroom.component where the bulk of messages will show up. i. user-list.component where ii. feed.component -> iii. message.component -> display sent messages. iv. chat-form.component -> where users can put messages and send them.

+router-outlet